A Detailed Guide To Camping with a new Suzuki Jimny

 Reducing the roof weight

 It’s easy to reduce the tent weight from 43 kg to 37 kg.
 Follow the modifications in my article for creating an Ultralight Roof Tent set up.
 The main element to reducing weight is the ladder.
-Similar can be achieved with other tents on the market.
+Similar can be done with other tents on the market like there iKamper tent I now use.
+I keep the ladder in the car and added some quick release pins.
+I’ve timestamped the video below to demonstrate this…

 Upgrading the ladder